Heart disease conditions

 Cardiomyopathy is a disease of the heart muscle that reduces its ability to pump blood.

 Congenital heart disease is a heart condition you’re born with.
 There are many types of congenital heart conditions and defects.

 Coronary artery disease

 Coronary artery disease is the most common form of heart disease.
 It happens when arteries in the heart are blocked.

 An enlarged heart, also known as cardiomegaly, is an increase in the size of the heart.
 This is usually caused by another medical condition.
-It can make it more difficult for the heart to pump blood.

 A heart attack happens when the blood supply to the heart slows or stops because of a blockage.

 Heart block is a type of arrhythmia (called bradycardia).
 It happens when the heart’s electrical signals are too slow or interrupted.